-Thus, the corrected neutron dose is a total of 1731 millirem.
+Thus, the corrected neutron dose is a total of 1,770 mrem.
 These adjustments should be applied to measured dose, missed dose, and dose determined based on a neutron-to-photon ratio.
-For years before 1980 at LANL, multiply annual photon dose (adjusted for any missed dose) times the neutron-to-photon dose factor from Section 6.4.4 and by the area-specific ICRP 60 correction factor shown above to estimate neutron dose.
+For years before 1980 at LANL, multiply the annual photon dose (adjusted for any missed dose) by the neutron-to-photon dose factor from Section 6.4.4 and by the area-specific ICRP Publication 60 correction factor shown above to estimate neutron dose (ICRP 1991).

-6.4.4 Neutron-to-Photon Dose Factors
+6.4.4 Neutron-to-Gamma Dose Factors

 Essentially all LANL radiological work areas with significant neutron radiation also had significant photon radiation.
-For time periods and workplace settings for which neutron dosimetry methods are thought to have been particularly unreliable or uncertain (for example, NTA film dosimetry for intermediate energy neutron sources), it is sometimes possible and advisable to estimate neutron doses based on measured gamma doses through application of neutron-to-photon ratios.
+For periods and workplace settings for which neutron dosimetry methods are thought to have been particularly unreliable or uncertain (for example, NTA film dosimetry for intermediate-energy neutron sources), it is sometimes possible and advisable to estimate neutron doses based on measured gamma doses through application of neutron-to-photon ratios.
+This is because of the documented under-estimating of doses by NTA dosimeters due to fading and